 RIAI Conference 2017October 6th & 7th | Royal Dublin Society

 Alison Brooks is Principal and Creative Director of Alison Brooks Architects.
 She is recognised as one of the leading architects of her generation and has developed an international reputation for design innovation, as well as a voice advocating for the social project of architecture and the role of women in the profession.
 Named by Debrett’s as one of ‘Britain’s 500 Most Influential’, Brooks is the only British architect to have won all three of the UK’s most prestigious awards for architecture: the RIBA Stirling Prize, Manser Medal and Stephen Lawrence Prize.
 In 2012, Brooks and her team were awarded the BD Architect of the Year and Housing Architect of the Year accolades.
 In 2013, Brooks was named Woman Architect of the Year by the Architect’s Journal in recognition of her progressive work in housing, regeneration and education.
+Alison was a member of the RIAI Jury for the RIAI Triennial Gold Medal (2007-2009), which is expected to be awarded in 2017.
 Since establishing Alison Brooks Architects in 1996, her architecture has attracted worldwide acclaim for its conceptual rigour, sculptural quality and ingenious detailing.

 Her most significant civic commission to date, the 6000m2 Exeter College Cohen Quadrangle at the University of Oxford, will be unveiled in Autumn 2017.
 Brooks’ portfolio in large-scale regeneration includes the Stirling Prize-winning Accordia in Cambridge as well as Newhall Be in Harlow, Essex, and she is currently designing landmark buildings in King’s Cross and Greenwich Peninsula.
 Her work in Cambridge includes high-density urban housing at Severn Place, as well as multiple lots within the ambitious North West Cambridge Development.
 Her recently completed Ely Court housing project was shortlisted for the European Union Prize for Contemporary Architecture, the Mies van der Rohe Award.